ZsoltMolnarrr/BetterCombat/README.md

 ---

-When parent is specified, you can partially override its properites:
+When `"parent"` and `"attributes"` are both specified, you can customize attributes by partially (or fully) overriding the properties.
+Make sure the inheritance results in fully parsable [WeaponAttributes](https://github.com/ZsoltMolnarrr/BetterCombat/blob/main/src/main/java/net/bettercombat/api/WeaponAttributes.java) object.

+(Attributes are merged in parent -> child order.
+So parent properties are copied and overridden with child.
+The chain of inheritance can be any length.)
 ```
 {
   "parent": "bettercombat:claymore",